CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 # Method used to create plots

+The following is an example of how selections and actions on the website result in the creation of plots.

+Make the following Website selections and then select `Run Program` Choose database: amet
+Choose project: aqExample
+Choose AQ Network: AQS - Hourly  (e.g. NO,NO2,NOx,NOy,SO2,CO,PM2.5,O3,etc.)
+Choose species: PM25_TOT
+Choose Date/Time Range: 07-01-2018 to 07-31-2018
+Choose Program: Species Statistics and Spatial Plots (multi networks)

-Input selections made on the website (querygen_aq.php or querygen_met.php) are saved as inputs in the run_info.r file.
+Input selections made on the website (querygen_aq.php or querygen_met.php) are saved as inputs to the run_info.r file.

 The program selection is saved to the run_script.csh, and the run_info.r file is referenced in that run script.